Parabeac/parabeac_core/WINDOWS_SETUP.md

 18. Run the script: `sudo bash ubuntu-wsl2-systemd-script.sh`

-19. Lastly, run these scripts `cmd.exe /C setx WSLENV BASH_ENV/u` and `cmd.exe /C setx BASH_ENV /etc/bash.bashrc`
+19. Then run these scripts `cmd.exe /C setx WSLENV BASH_ENV/u` and `cmd.exe /C setx BASH_ENV /etc/bash.bashrc`

 20. Now we need to restart Ubuntu by closing and re-opening the app.

-21. Finally, test if snap works: `snap --version` This should return the version numbers of the snap components.
+21. Test if snap works: `snap --version` This should return the version numbers of the snap components.
 If it hangs it means snap isn't yet working correctly.

 22. Now, install Flutter: `sudo snap install flutter --classic` This could take some time!